How to Plan the Perfect Webinar

 - Lighting matters, dim/poor lighting will ruin any production.
 Add lighting if you need it.

 - The more space available to position cameras the more flexibility your production crew will have to produce good shots.
-Small rooms are limiting.
+Small rooms, especially those with large tables, are limiting.

 - Plan presenter positions.
 Desks are usually a bad idea but chairs are fine.